Leazael/scf-wiki/content/Concepts/Religious/Six Tenets.md

 This tenet prohibits lying and oath breaking.

 ### Thou shalt not enslave
-This tenet prohibits the taking of slaves and even makes sure that serfs are allowed a certain degree of freedom, if only the freedom to leave.
-It also prohibits the manipulation of another's mind through charms and compulsions.
-Finally, it protects the bodies and souls of the dead from [[Necromancy]].
+This tenet prohibits the taking of slaves.
+It also generally interpreted as prohibiting the manipulation of another's mind through [[Enchantment|Enchantments]] ass well as protecting the bodies and souls of the dead from [[Necromancy]].

 ### Thou shalt not honour any gods above me
 This tenet is commonly interpreted as the prohibiting of worshipping other gods.
 It does not prohibit the veneration of spirits and ancestors.

-### Thou shalt watch over thine kin and kind
+### Thou shalt shield thine kin from neglect and harm
 This tenet protects members of the community from harmful neglect and outside dangers.
-It also mandates a certain amount of charity from those that can afford it.
+Interpretations often also mandate a certain amount of charity from those that can afford it.